 1. White Chocolate Mocha (White Mocha)

-Starbucks white chocolate Mocha is a smooth and creamy delight that is rich in calories.
-Probably not an everyday indulgence but it’s hard to keep away from its delicious sweetness.
+Starbucks white chocolate mocha is a smooth and creamy delight.
+Probably not an everyday indulgence due to its high-calorie content but when you try it, you will have trouble keeping away from its delicious sweetness.

 White chocolate mocha blends Starbucks espresso, white chocolate sauce, and steamed milk, and is topped with whipped cream.